Things to do in Penang, Malaysia

 Once in Georgetown, it is very easy to navigate your way around the town on foot.
 This is the best way to see all the street art.
 Go by bike if you are on a slightly tighter time scale.
 Buses run regularly to places like Penang Hill and Penang National Park to get further on the island.
 Grab (taxi app) is also a popular way of travel on the island.

-Best spots to eat in Georgetown
+Best Spots to Eat in Georgetown

 These were our favorite restaurants and cafes: